JoelNgiamKeeYong/aiap-ta-2024/README.md

 This project aims to predict customer no-shows for a hotel chain using a modular, configurable, and reproducible machine learning pipeline.
 The objective is to help the hotel chain formulate data-driven policies to reduce expenses incurred due to no-shows.

-The solution includes:
+The project includes:

-- **Exploratory Data Analysis (EDA)**: A detailed analysis of the dataset to uncover patterns, trends, and insights that influence no-show behavior.
+- **Exploratory Data Analysis (EDA) 🔎📊🧩**: A detailed analysis of the dataset to uncover patterns, trends, and insights that influence no-show behavior.

-- **End-to-End Machine Learning Pipeline (ML Pipeline)**: A fully automated machine learning pipeline that preprocesses the data, trains multiple models, evaluates their performance, and generates actionable reports.
+- **End-to-End Machine Learning Pipeline (ML Pipeline) 🏭🤖🔮**: A fully automated machine learning pipeline that preprocesses the data, trains multiple models, evaluates their performance, and generates actionable reports.

 The pipeline is designed to be **reusable**, **readable**, and **self-exlanatory**, enabling easy experimentation with different models, preprocessing steps, and hyperparameters.

-**Folder Structure:**
+### Folder Structure:

 ```
 ├── archives/              # Folder for inactive files and logs